skewerr/cmddisplay/README.md

 cmddisplay
 ===========

 A set of uh... libraries?
-I don't know, files that can be included, those are libraries, right?
+I don't know, headers that can be included and are implemented, those are libraries, right?
 Whatever you want to call these, I don't care.

 I initially made these for some guys who wanted to make a game in C, in the command line, but weren't really comfortable